Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Introduction

-Topological mechanics arose from recognizing that balls-and-springs models admit a Dirac-like `square rooting' connection to fermionic systems \cite{KaneLubensky2013}.
-The common practice of Maxwell counting in these mechanical systems, the difference between the number of degrees of freedom and the number of constraints, turns out \cite{KaneLubensky2013, Lawler2016} to be a determination of the Witten index \cite{Witten1982} for these problems pointing to an underlying SUSY connection \cite{Attig2019}.
+Topological mechanics arose from recognizing that the dynamical equations governing balls-and-springs models admit a Dirac-like `square rooting' connection to fermionic systems \cite{KaneLubensky2013}.
+The common practice of Maxwell counting in these mechanical systems, the difference between the number of degrees of freedom and the number of constraints, then turns out \cite{KaneLubensky2013, Lawler2016} to be a determination of the Witten index \cite{Witten1982} pointing to an underlying SUSY connection \cite{Attig2019}.
 Practitioners immediately adopted this discovery, working out many linear theories with free fermion partners \cite{Nash2015gyromaterials, Huber2016, huber_HOTI_phonons, Suesstrunk2015, Rocklin2016, Chen2016topomech, Meeussen2016, susstrunk2016classification, Suesstrunk2017, bahl_HOTI_microwave, Paulose2015, Peri2019, thomale_HOTI_electrical, Attig2019}, complete with topological invariants protecting zero modes in bosonic systems.
 They get around the absence of topologically protected zero modes in free bosonic systems \cite{gurarie2003bosonic} by using {\sl local constraints}.
-Topology is then the preservation of zero modes provided the number of constraints do not change.
-If they add more constraints to the theory, they lose the zero modes.
+Topology is then the preservation of zero modes provided the number of constraints does not change.
+Adding more constraints removes zero modes.
 They have even shown that this topology protects the zero modes at the non-linear level \cite{lo2021}.
-So we now have mechanical systems with topological zero modes protected by local constraints due to the mere existence of their SUSY partners.
+So we now have mechanical systems with topological zero modes protected by local constraints.